deepkanwar099/aws-iam-secure-setup/README.md

 - Finance
 - Support Team

-Each group receives permissions based on their job responsibilities.
+Each group receives permissions based on their responsibilities.

 ## AWS IAM Architecture Diagram